How Do Glass Break Sensors Work

 FAQ: How Do Glass Break Sensors Work

-Q1: Can glass break sensors detect other types of damage to glass?
-A: Yes, they can detect any sound resembling breaking glass, but they’re specifically tuned for security purposes, so false alarms are rare.
+A: Yes, they detect any sound similar to breaking glass, but are tuned for security, so false alarms are rare.

-Q3: How do I test my glass break sensor?
-A: You can use a glass break simulator or play a recording of breaking glass sounds to check its functionality, and ensure it’s ready to go.
+A: Use a glass break simulator or a recording of breaking glass to test its functionality.